EICR Chelmsford Landlords Electrical Inspections & Certificates

 The testing ensures your electrical system and all electrical appliances in your property are safe for your tenants.

-Any faults in the electrical system or appliances are identified, recommendations are made on flaws to be rectified, so they are safe to use.
+Any faults in the electrical system or appliances are identified, and recommendations are made to rectify the flaws so they are safe to use.

-These certificates ensure your landlord’s insurance is validated and covers your back in case of an electrical accident or fire.
+These certificates ensure your landlord’s insurance is validated and covers you in case of an electrical accident or fire.

-Electrical inspections are useful for homeowners to determine their electrical system is safe.
+Electrical inspections are beneficial for homeowners to determine the safety of their electrical system.
 An inspection every ten years is recommended.

-EICR certificates are also useful for house sales so you can prove to any prospective buyers your Electrical system’s in order, is safe and won’t need replacing anytime soon.
-Additional expenses such as electrical work will put some buyers off.
-When buying a property, ask for an EICR inspection to be carried out beforehand.
+EICR certificates are also helpful for house sales, as they allow you to prove to prospective buyers that your Electrical system is in order, safe, and won’t need replacing anytime soon.
+Additional expenses, such as electrical work, may deter some buyers.
+When buying a property, request that an EICR inspection be carried out beforehand.

 Types Of Electrical Inspection